 Often, wise landlords have included language in the lease agreement that in the event of a fire caused by the tenant, the tenant is responsible for at least paying the deductible for the landlord’s insurance.

-Listen into our podcast episode 123 where we discuss how two renters lost their lives due to a fire and the importance of landlords following through with property maintenance.
+Listen to our podcast episode 123 where we discuss how two renters lost their lives due to a fire and the importance of landlords following through with property maintenance.

 Landlords must provide a rental property that is deemed to be in a habitable condition according to the codes and laws of the state and municipality where the property is located.